 Hey, guys.
 Thanks very much, and congratulations on all the progress.
 My question was just following up on the recent JCO publication that you highlighted and thinking about the read-through as to the ongoing Alpha-3 trial.
 How do patients with low disease burden in the publication compare to those being enrolled in Alpha-3 as we think about the high complete response rate holding up in Alpha-3?

 Hi, Tyler.
 Excellent question.
-I think one thing that we highlighted in our JCO paper, and this is in fact something that we have been saying for some time based on what has been seen in otolus car T therapies.
-When you look across patients who have been treated with CAR T, I think this extends not just CD-19 but with other PCMA or other antigen-targeted CAR T and T malignancies.
-There is a very strong correlation of likelihood of response as well as likelihood of experiencing adverse events, serious adverse events.
-Actually, it's an inverse relationship in the latter case.
+I think one thing that we highlighted in our JCO paper, and this is, in fact, something that we have been saying for some time based on what has been seen in otolaryngotherapy therapies.
+When you look across patients who have been treated with CAR-T, I think this extends not just CD19, but with other PCMA or other, you know, antigen-targeted CAR-T and heme malignancies.
+You know, there is a very strong correlation of likelihood of response as well as likelihood of experiencing, you know, adverse events, serious adverse events.
+I mean, actually, it's an inverse relationship in the latter case.
 When the disease volume goes down, the likelihood of response is much higher.
-At the same time, the probability of having a serious adverse event goes down.
-That has been seen numerous times, and there are many publications on that.
-Essentially, in the JCO paper, we were showing that essentially the same all is true for the alginate CAR T. They're probably not that surprising.
-I think this really bodes well for what we're doing, not only in the Alpha 3 study but also as we think forward into the autoimmune program with ALO 3-9.
-Specifically about your question, in terms of estimating the disease volume of MRD compared to patients who are studying the second-line study, there is some information that we have done together with full-size diagnostics.
-MRD positivity is about two hundredth less disease volume than patients who are presenting with disease for the start of the second-line treatment.
-Your particular question about how that compares with the low volume, the two categories of low disease volume that we have published in JCO, LVH or the tumor measurement.
-I would more or less extrapolate to about the same degree of lower disease volume as we have previously reported together with full-size in the second-line setting versus MRD positive.
+And at the same time, the probability of having a serious adverse event goes down.
+That has been seen, you know, numerous times, and there are many publications on that.
+And essentially, in the JCO paper, we have, we're showing that essentially the same all is true for the allogeneic CAR T. You know, probably not that surprising.
+And I think this really bodes well for what we're doing, not only in, in the alpha-3 study, but also as we think forward into the autoimmune program with ALO3 to 9.
+Specifically about your question, in terms of estimating, you know, the disease volume of MRD compared to patient who's studying the frontline study, I'm sorry, second-line study, you know, there is some information that we have done together with full-size diagnostics.
+MRD positivity is about 200 fold less disease volume than patients who are presenting with disease for the start of the second line treatment.
+Your particular question about how that compares with low volume, you know, the two categories of low disease volume that we have published in JCO, you know, LDH or the tumor measurement.
+You know, I would, you know, more or less extrapolate to about the same degree of, you know, lower disease volume as we have previously reported together with FOSYT in the second line setting versus MRD positive.

 Thank you.
-Our next question comes from Michael Yee with Jeffreys.
-He may proceed.
+Our next question comes from Michael Yee with Jefferies.
+You may proceed.

 Hey, good afternoon.
 Congrats on all the progress.
-As we are thinking about the mid-25 futility and lympho depletion decision, I wanted to get your affirmation that you believe that 647 is extremely likely to not be needed and that should be the general Wall Street expectation.
-I believe that would be a positive for a number of reasons.
-And then as we get to the first half of 26, which would be around the corner, it does an interim DSMB efficacy analysis.
-What is the criteria number of events or is there a very high p-value bar on that?
+As we are thinking about the mid-25 futility and lymphodepletion decision, I wanted to get your affirmation that you believe that 647 is extremely likely to not be needed, and that should be the general Wall Street expectation, and I believe that would be a positive for a number of reasons.
+And then as we get to the first half of 26, which would be around the corner, it does say that there's an interim DSMB efficacy analysis.
+What is the criteria, number of events, or is there a very high p-value bar on that?
 What do you expect?
-What should we expect at that interim?
+You know, what should we expect at that interim?
 Thank you.

 Hi, Mike.
 I'm going to defer your questions to Zach.
 Zach, can you take those two questions?

 Of course.
 Thanks, Mike, for the great question.
-And so our opinion on the lympho depletion selection is sort of agnostic.
-I think you raise a fair point that not needing 647 brings some attractive attributes.
-Like it would be simpler for us for registering one entity instead of two.
+So our opinion on the lymphodepletion selection is sort of agnostic.
+I think you raise a fair point that not needing 647 brings some attractive attributes, like it would be simpler for us.
+We're registering one entity instead of two.
 It certainly would be cheaper for us to do it that way.
 However, we see requiring 647 is actually potentially beneficial as well because that's part of our proprietary regimen.
 So it would help kind of protect our status here as the only therapy that is optional in this particular clinical setting.
-So we have designed this clinical trial to give us a solid answer to that question.
+So, you know, we have designed this. clinical trial to give us a solid answer to that question.
 Is 647 needed in this unique clinical trial or is it not?
-I think we can work with either independently.
-Both have upside for us.
-Sorry, Mike, will you repeat the second question?
+And I think we can work with either independently.
+Both has upside for us.
+And the, sorry, Mike, will you repeat the second question?
 I've forgotten that one.

 Yeah, yeah, yeah.
-Right around the corner, and this is in 12 months or so, is the interim by DSMB.
-Well, what is the criteria?
+Right around the corner in 12 months or so is the interim by DSMB.
+What is the criteria?
 Is it a high bar because you don't want to spend alpha there?
 But obviously, investors have had great discussions with you about how the drug is clearly going to be working here.
 You could definitely have a chance of hitting there.

 Thank you.
-Yeah,

-so we haven't disclosed a lot of the specifics around the nature of that analysis, such as some of the specifics that you're requesting, except to say that it is a formal efficacy test where we will be testing the hypothesis with the primary endpoint of event pre-survival.
-There will be some minimal alpha spent.
-So it is quite possible, just given the way this study is designed, that we could end up with a statistically significant finding there, which would, of course, allow us to initiate conversations with the FDA, begin to kind of move more briskly across the other elements that need to fall into place to launch the program in the coming months after that.
+Yeah, so we haven't disclosed a lot of the specifics around the nature of that analysis, such as some of the specifics that you're requesting.
+Except to say that it is a formal efficacy test where we will be testing the hypothesis with the primary endpoint of event-free survival, there will be some minimal alpha spent.
+It is quite possible, just given the way this study is designed, that we could end up with a statistically significant finding there, which would, of course, allow us to initiate conversations with the FDA, begin to kind of move more briskly across the other elements that need to fall into place to launch the program in the coming months after that.
 So we are looking forward to that analysis.
 And in either case, whether it meets statistical significance or it doesn't, we look towards that as a very significant sort of milestone in the delivery of this program.

-you.
 Thank you.
-Our next question comes from Salvin Richter with Goldman Sachs.
-He may proceed.
+Our next question comes from Salveen Richter with Goldman Sachs.
+You may proceed.

 Hi, Mark.
 This is Dave Chang.
 Let me take on that question.
-So 3 to 9, we have cleared the IND and we expect to initiate the clinical study mid-2025.
-And we have been guiding towards the proof of concept data towards the year end.
-The number of patients that we expect to treat in 2025, because this is dose escalation phase one study, will be somewhat limited, but it will be handful.
-And what we are looking for is biomarker-based proof of concept.
-One, do allogeneic ALS329, do they expand well?
-I think those are very important information.
-And second, do we achieve the B-cell depletion while also allowing some of the B-cell recovery to occur?
-These are some of the important information that will lead to the proof of concept.
-And also, in some of the patients that we treat, we expect them to have autoantibodies and the measurement of autoantibodies before and after the treatment.
-That could also give a lot of insight into what the program is doing.
-In terms of differentiation of ALS329 to many other programs that are currently in the autoimmune space, I think the key is that one, this is an allogeneic program.
-And two, this has ability to not only deplete the B-cells, but also activate the T-cells, which contributes to the overall pathogenesis of autoimmune disorders.
-How the latter would translate, I think we will have to see the clinical data.
-But possibilities of being able to address the T-cells can allow us to go to indications that CD19 B-cell targeting therapies may not necessarily be sufficient.
-And another potential benefit of targeting T-cells is that the remission could be much longer because you are eliminating not just B-cells, but also T-cells.
+So, three to nine, we have cleared the IND, and we expect to initiate the clinical study mid-2025.
+And we have been guiding towards, you know, proof of concept data, you know, towards the year end.
+The number of patients that we expect to treat in 2025, you know, because this is, you know, dose escalation phase one study, will be somewhat limited, but it will be a handful.
+And what we are looking for is biomarker-based peripheral concept.
+One, you know, do allogeneic, you know, allo329, do they expand well?
+I think those are, you know, very important information.
+And second, you know, do we achieve the B-cell depletion while, you know, also allowing some of the B-cell recovery to occur?
+You know, these are, you know, some of the important information that will lead to the peripheral concept.
+And also, in some of the patients that we treat, you know, we expect them to have autoantibodies.
+And the measurement of autoantibodies before and after the treatment, that could also give a lot of insight into what the program is doing.
+In terms of, you know, differentiation of ALO329 to many other programs that are currently in the autoimmune space, I think the key is that, one, this is an allogeneic program.
+And two, this has ability to not only deplete the B cells, but also activate the T cells, which contributes to the overall pathogenesis of autoimmune disorders.
+How the latter would translate, I think we will have to see the clinical data, but possibilities of being able to address the T cells can allow us to go to indications that CD19 B cell targeting, you know, therapies may not necessarily be sufficient.
+And another, you know, potential benefit of targeting T cells is that the remission could be much longer because you are eliminating not just B cells but also T cells.
 Awesome.
 Thank you.

 Thank you.
-Our next question goes from Brian Chang with JP Morgan.
+Our next question comes from Brian Chang with JPMorgan.
 You may proceed.

 Hey, guys.
-Thanks for picking up questions this afternoon.
-David, I'm just curious if you can provide a little bit more comments around your latest thinking around incorporating potentially other milder lympho-depleting agents or even completely removing the standard SIFLU that you're using, any color and timeline, and what is really the fastest and the best way to sort that out?
+Thanks for taking our questions this afternoon.
+David, I'm just curious if you can provide a little bit more comments around your latest thinking around incorporating potentially other milder lymphodepleting agent or even completely removing the standard side flu that you're using, any color and timeline, and And, you know, what is really the fastest and the best way to kind of sort that out?
 Thank you.

-Yeah.
-I mean, Brian, excellent question.
-These are the things that we hope to address in the Phase I study.
-In the plan study, first of all, the lympho-depletion that we will be deploying is a milder lympho-depletion.
-We have taken out flu-darbin.
-So one cohort will be treated with a cyclophosphamide alone as a lympho-depletion.
-In a second one, we have also clarified when we announced the clearance of IND is that in parallel, there will be a second cohort where we will be testing without any lympho-depletion.
-So a little bit to your question as well to the previous question from Mark is really the Phase I study already is built in to address the key questions about 329, whether it can achieve the objective with milder, which will be fantastic news, or even without any lympho-depletion, which will be phenomenal for this program.
+Yeah, I mean, you know, Brian, excellent question.
+You know, these are the things that, you know, we hope to address in the phase one study.
+In the planned study, you know, first of all, you know, the lymphodepletion that we will be deploying is a milder lymphodepletion.
+We have taken out fludarabine.
+So, you know, one cohort will be treated with a cyclophosphamide alone as a lymphodepletion.
+In a second one, you know, we have also clarified in, you know, when we announced the clearance of IND is that in parallel, there will be second cohort where we will be testing, you know, without any lymphodepletion.
+So, You know, a little bit to your question as well to the previous question about Mark, you know, from Mark is really, you know, the phase one study, you know, already, you know, is built in to address the key questions about 329, you know, whether, you know, it can achieve the objective with milder, which will be a fantastic news, or even without any inflation, you know, which will be phenomenal, you know, for this, you know, program.

 Thank you.
 Our next question comes from Sammy Corwin with William Blair.
 You may proceed.

 Hey there.
 Congrats on making the progress this quarter.
 Thanks for taking my questions.
-I was curious what increase or difference in event-free survival Alpha-3 is powered to show.
+I was curious what the increase or difference in event-free survival alpha-3 is powered to show.
 And then I noticed in your 10-K that it said that if both treatment arms look better than the control of the utility analysis, but they don't look any different than each other, that additional patients could be enrolled and analyzed.
-So I guess what kind of difference are you looking to see between the two treatment arms?
-And if they do look similar, would you pursue the lympho-depletion arm without 647?
+So, I guess what kind of difference are you looking to see between the two treatment arms?
+And if they do look similar, would you pursue the lymphodepletion arm without 647?
 Thank you.

-Yeah, Sammy, I mean, the question about the powering of the Alpha-3 study, I mean, the primary endpoint is event-free survival.
-We haven't gone into the specifics about the powering of the study, other than saying with the targeted about 110 patients each arm for comparison, this study is very well powered.
-And this also goes back to the earlier question from Mike about what could be possible at the analysis, which will happen early 2026.
-Yeah, we are spending some Alpha and, you know, obviously we believe that there is some possibility, you know, which may be not so small that the statistical boundary may have closed at the time.
-And frankly, if you look at what has happened with the CAR-T studies in the second line study, you know, whether it's the Escada Brianzi study, the sample size, number of patients that were treated in the second line study, which was comparing CAR-T with active treatment, it's around 260 to some mid-300, not so dissimilar.
-So those studies obviously will show the statistical significance in the mid-year.
-So I think that is probably some good reference to think about how Alpha-3 study may have been powered.
+Yeah.
+Sammy, I mean, the question about the powering of the alpha-3 study, I mean, you know, the primary endpoint is event-free survival.
+You know, we haven't gone into the specifics about the powering of the study other than saying, you know, with the, you know, the targeted, you know, about 110 patients, you know, each arm for comparison, you know, this study is very well powered.
+And this also goes back to the earlier question around, you know, from Mike about, you know, what could be possible, you know, at the interim analysis, which will happen early 2026.
+Yeah, we are, you know, spending some alpha and, you know, obviously we believe that there is, you know, some possibility, you know, which may be not so small that the statistical boundary may have closed at the time.
+And frankly, if you look at what has happened with the CAR-T studies in the second line study, you know, you know, whether it's the Escada or Brianzi study, the sample size, number of patients that were treated in the second-line study, which was comparing CAR-T with active treatment, you know, it's around, you know, 260 to, you know, some mid-300s, you know, not so dissimilar.
+So those studies obviously will, you know, show the statistical significance in the mid-year.
+So I think that, you know, is probably some good reference to think about how Alpha-3 study may have been powered.
 And, you know, your second question about, you know, what we have disclosed in the 10-K, we have provided a little more guidance about how many number of patients that we'll be looking at as we start looking at the futility as well as selecting the lip for depletion.
-You know, here obviously if we don't see any difference, you know, there are possibilities.
-We may want some more patients to see whether the difference is more significant or not.
-Another possibility is that at the time of reviewing about 36 patient data, you know, then may provide sufficient information for us to make the lympho-depletion.
-You know, we will get there and this will be very much data-driven.
-So probably, you know, it's best that we wait to the time point rather than speculating too much.
+You know, here, obviously, if we don't see any difference, you know, there are possibilities.
+We may want to have some more patients to see whether the difference is more significant or not.
+Another possibility is that at the time of reviewing about 36 patient data, you know, they may provide sufficient information for us to make the lymphodepletion.
+You know, we will get there, and this will be very much data-driven.
+So probably, you know, it's best that we wait to the, you know, time point rather than speculating too much.

 Got it.
 Thank you.